tensorfreitas/Temporal-Ensembling-for-Semi-Supervised-Learning/README.md

   <img src="https://user-images.githubusercontent.com/10371630/41508999-d80054be-7244-11e8-8191-899331ddde52.png"/>
 </p>

-The datasets tested were CIFAR-10, CIFAR-100 and SVNH.
+The datasets tested were CIFAR-10, CIFAR-100 and SVHN.
 I will focus on the latter since currently I only tested on this dataset.

-**SVNH Dataset**
+**SVHN Dataset**

-The Street View House Numbers (SVNH) dataset includes images with digits and numbers in natural scene images.
+The Street View House Numbers (SVHN) dataset includes images with digits and numbers in natural scene images.
 The authors used the MNIST-like 32x32 images centered around a single character, trying to classify the center digit.
 It has 73257 digits for training, 26032 digits for testing, and 531131 extra digits (not used currently).

 <p align="center">
   <img src="http://ufldl.stanford.edu/housenumbers/32x32eg.png"/>